Music Composition

 Each nomination for the Grawemeyer Music Award must be nominated by a professional musical organization or individual, as described above.
 A composer may not submit his or her own work.
 No more than one work of any composer may be submitted, and nominations from previous winners of this award will not be considered.

 • One physical bound copy of the full score.
 This is the only item to be physically mailed to the University at the address provided in the online nomination form.
+A grace period of 7-10 days after the deadline is normally given to allow scores to arrive.

 The remaining materials will be submitted electronically in the online nomination form:

 • One excellent quality recording of the complete work (MP3, WAV, FLAC, MP4 or MOV).
-For multi-movement works, you may upload a single .zip file containing all of the movements.Ā Please omit tuning, opening applause, spoken commentary such as radio interviews or conductor’s remarks, or any other extraneous material at the beginning or end of the audio files.
+For multi-movement works, you may upload a single .zip file containing all of the movements.
+Please omit tuning, opening applause, spoken commentary such as radio interviews or conductor’s remarks, or any other extraneous material at the beginning or end of the audio files.
 Video should only be uploaded if the work includes a significant visual component.

 • Program notes and texts/libretto (if applicable) in English or with English translation (PDF).